sydsailors/smart-store-sydney/SET_UP_MACHINE.md

-# 1. One-Time Machine Setup (About an Hour)
+# 1. Set Up Machine (Once per machine)

-> We recommend you keep track of how long this takes, and if you encounter any issues and how you resolve them.
+> Keep track of how long this takes, and if you encounter any issues and how you resolve them.
+> Estimated time: about an hour

-## Task 1.1.
+## Step 1.1.
 (10 min) Create a free GitHub account at <https://github.com>.

 Student emails get benefits, but you may lose access after graduation.
 A permanent email will be yours forever.
 You can add a second email to your account.

-## Task 1.2.
+## Step 1.2.
 (5 min) Set your Machine to Show File Extensions and Show Hidden Files

 When working with Python, you need to see file extensions, e.g. fetcher.py and README.md, and you need to see files that your operating system may try to hide, e.g. `.git/`).